Variational Robust Kalman Filters: A Unified Framework: Simulations

-In Case 1, all estimators use the same nominal covariance $Q=BB^{T}$ and $R=0.1$.
-Meanwhile, we adopt fixed prior inverse-Gamma parameters $a=2$ and $b=2$ in VBKF-fixed with iteration number $N=4$.
-In STKF, we use $\tau_i^2=1$ for $i=1,2,3$ and $\nu_1=\nu_2 \to \infty$ and $\nu_3=4$ to counteract the measurement outliers.
-The maximum iteration number is set as $m_\mathrm{iter}=4$ and the break condition $\varepsilon=0.01$.
-The error performance of the VBKF-fixed, STKF, and KF is shown in Fig. \ref{identity}.
-The corresponding root-mean-square errors (RMSE) are summarized in Table \ref{identTable}.
-We observe that the performance of STKF and VBKF-fixed is \emph{identical} whereas STKF has a smaller average iteration number, indicating that it possesses a higher computation efficiency.
-Both STKF and VBKF-fixed are significantly better than KF.

-We further conduct simulations investigating the effects of $\nu_3$ in STKF and the result is shown in Fig. \ref{rmsenu}.
-One can see that the error performance of the STKF first decays with the increment of $\nu_3$ and then increases slowly, and finally coincides with the KF (We do not explicitly visualize coincidence effect to focus on the decaying-increasing trend.).
-In robust filtering scenarios, a too small $\nu_i$ may induce instability (see Theorems \ref{theorem2}) and a too large $\nu_i$ would damage the robustify effect (see \eqref{inflationeffect}).
-Empirically, we recommend applying $\nu_i \in [0.1,5]$ if the nominal noise covariances are accurate.
+In Case 1, we conduct simulations investigating the effects of $\nu_3$ in STKF and the result is shown in Fig. \ref{rmsenu}.
+One can see that the error performance of the STKF first decays with the increment of $\nu_3$ and then increases slowly, and finally coincides with the KF.
+In robust filtering scenarios, a too small $\nu_i$ may induce instability and a too large $\nu_i$ would damage the robustify effect.

 In Case 2 with adaptive measurement noise, we set the initial process and measurement covariance as $Q=BB^{T}$, $R=0.1$, and use $\rho=0.99$ in VBKF.
-As in STKF-AR1, we apply the same initial process and measurement covariance as is used in VBKF.
+As in STKF-A, we apply the same initial process and measurement covariance as is used in VBKF.
 Moreover, we set $\rho_1=\rho_2=1$, $\rho_3=0.99$, $\tau_i^2=1$ for $i=1,2,3$, $\nu_1=\nu_2=10^{8}$, and $\nu_3=100$.
-The estimated covariance obtained by STKF-AR1 and by VBKF, as well as the ground measurement covariance, are visualized in Fig. \ref{adapR}.
-The corresponding error performance is summarized in Table \ref{identTable}.
-We find that the performance of STKF-AR1 is identical to VBKF, but with a smaller average iteration number, which verifies Proposition \ref{prop1}.
-Both STKF-AR1 and VBKF are significantly better than KF.
+The estimated covariance obtained by STKF-A and by VBKF, as well as the ground measurement covariance, are visualized in Fig. \ref{adapR}.
+The corresponding error performances are summarized in Table \ref{identTable}.
+We find that the performance of STKF-A is identical to VBKF, but with a smaller average iteration number, benefiting from the break condition as shown in Line 10 of Algorithm \ref{AlgSTKF}.
+Both STKF-A and VBKF are significantly better than KF.